astropy/specutils/docs/index.rst

 Changes in version 2
 ====================

-Specutils version 2 implemented a major change in that `~specutils.Spectrum1D` no longer forces the spectral axis to be last for multi-dimensional data.
+Specutils version 2 implemented a major change in that `~specutils.Spectrum` no longer forces the spectral axis to be last for multi-dimensional data.
 This was motivated by the desire for greater flexibility to allow for interoperability with other packages that may wish to use ``specutils`` classes as the basis for their own, and by the desire for consistency with the axis order that results from a simple ``astropy.io.fits.read`` of a file.
-The legacy behavior can be replicated by setting ``move_spectral_axis='last'`` when creating a new `~specutils.Spectrum1D` object.
+The legacy behavior can be replicated by setting ``move_spectral_axis='last'`` when creating a new `~specutils.Spectrum` object.

 For a summary of other changes in version 2, please see the `release notes <https://github.com/astropy/specutils/releases>`_.